-We will need to raise additional capital in the future to help fund our commercialization of DEXYCU and, if approved, YUTIQ, and for the development and commercialization of our other product candidates.
+We will need to raise additional capital in the future to help fund our recent commercial launch of DEXYCU and YUTIQ, and for the development and commercialization of our other product candidates.
 The amount of additional capital we will require will be influenced by many factors, including, but not limited to:

-- the success of our commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - · the cost and timing of commercialization activities for DEXYCU, including product manufacturing, marketing, sales and distribution; - the amount of revenues we earn from commercial sales of DEXYCU;

-- the timing, cost and success of our clinical development, regulatory approval and planned direct U.S. commercialization of YUTIQ; - the amount of future revenues we receive with respect to the commercialization of ILUVIEN for DME and, if approved in the EMEA, ILUVIEN for NIPU: - · whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; - the amount of Retisert royalties and other payments we receive under collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - timely and successful development, regulatory approval and commercialization of other potential product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; - changes in our operating plan, resulting in increases or decreases in our need for capital; - · our views on the availability, timing and desirability of raising capital; and - the costs of operating as a public company.
+- the success of our commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - the success of our commercialization of YUTIQ for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye including, among other things, patient and physician acceptance of YUTIQ and our ability to obtain adequate coverage and reimbursement for YUTIQ; - the cost of commercialization activities for DEXYCU and YUTIQ, including product manufacturing, marketing, sales and distribution; - the amount of revenues we earn from commercial sales of DEXYCU and YUTIQ; - the amount of future revenues we receive with respect to the commercialization of ILUVIEN for DME and, if approved in the EMEA, ILUVIEN for NIPU; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; - the amount of Retisert royalties and other payments we receive under collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - timely and successful development, regulatory approval and commercialization of other potential product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; - · changes in our operating plan, resulting in increases or decreases in our need for capital; - our views on the availability, timing and desirability of raising capital; and - the costs of operating as a public company.